Coal Mines Act 1930

-The Coal Mines Act 1930 was an Act of Parliament which introduced a system of quotas in the coal mining industry of Great Britain.
+The Coal Mines Act 1930 (20 & 21 Geo.
+5. c.
+34) was an act of Parliament which introduced a system of quotas in the coal mining industry of Great Britain.
 It was a major achievement of the Labour Party, which revoked the eight hour day that had been enacted in 1926, replacing it with a 7 1/2 hour day.
 Mine owners were allowed to fix quotas and minimum prices.
-Theoretically, the new commission was to plan how to close less-efficient pits, but it was not effective.
+Theoretically, the new commission was to plan to close less-efficient pits, but it was not effective.
 Historian A. J. P. Taylor says that: